WMP: How To Reset Windows Media Player File Associations

 2.Select Windows Media Player

-3.From here you have two main choices.
+3.From here, you have two main choices.
 Set this program as default will reset WMP to open all the files that it can.
 Choose defaults for this program will allow you to specifically pick which file types to open with WMP.

-About David Kirk
+David Kirk

-View more articles by David Kirk
+David Kirk